 But our work is not done.
-You have a role to play.
+Keep making Soul Boxes!

 Making a Soul Box—the physical process of folding—is a valuable experience, whether you are folding for a specific loved one or gaining solace from some moments of reflection with productive hands at work.

 We do encourage you to continue making Soul Boxes and to involve your community.
 More people in our country need to see and understand the scale of the gunfire epidemic.
 Soul Boxes you make now and in the future will continue these efforts.
 We’ll help you.

 - Make and collect Boxes locally and plan an exhibit in your own town, church, library, school, museum, business, or community center.
 See examples on our Past Highlights page.

 - Give your display greater impact by borrowing display panels of 98 Soul Boxes.
 Look for a nearby Branch location with panels available to share.

 - No Branch nearby?
 Contact us about becoming a Branch of the Soul Box Project in your area.

 - Contact us for help with your plans to host an exhibit or event.

 At this time, the Oregon home base of The Soul Box Project is no longer collecting Soul Boxes for displays.
 See our Soul Box Branch locations to find a Branch near you collecting Boxes with art, messages, or remembrances for new display panels under construction, or plain Boxes for backpacks used in marches and rallies.